Arkansas Creoles: French Indians in Arkansas

 New France wished to make Native Americans subjects of the king and good Christians, but the distance from Metropolitan France and the sparseness of French settlement intervened.
 In official rhetoric, the Native Americans were regarded as subjects of the Viceroyalty of New France, but in reality, they were largely autonomous due to their numerical superiority.
 The colonial authorities (governors, officers) did not have the human resources to establish French law and customs, and instead often compromised with the locals.

 Indian tribes offered essential support for the French: they ensured the survival of New France's colonists, participated with them in the fur trade, and acted as expedition guides.

 The French/Indian alliance provided mutual protection from hostile non-allied tribes and incursions on French and Indian land from enemy European powers.
 The alliance proved invaluable during the later French and Indian War against the New England colonies in 1753.

-The French and Indians influenced each other in many areas.
-The French settlers in Arkansas learned the languages of the natives, such as Quapaw, which was a Dhegiha Siouan language group closely connected to the Omaha, Ponca, Osage and Kaw/Kansa.
-This language served as a lingua franca among the French and Indian tribes in the region.[25]
-The Indians bought European goods (fabric, alcohol, firearms, etc.), learned French, and sometimes adopted their religion.

 The coureurs des bois and soldiers borrowed canoes and moccasins.
 Many ate native food, such as wild rice, bears, and dogs.
 The colonists were often dependent on Native Americans for food.
 Creole cuisine is the heir of these mutual influences: thus, sagamité, for example, is a mix of corn pulp, bear fat, and bacon.
 Gumbo consists primarily of a strongly flavored stock, meat or shellfish (or sometimes both), a thickener, and the Creole "holy trinity": celery, bell peppers, and onions.
 Today "jambalaya" refers to a number of different of recipes calling for spicy meat and rice.
 Sometimes medicine men succeeded in curing colonists thanks to traditional remedies, such as the application of fir tree gum on wounds and Royal Fern on rattlesnake bites.

-By the 1750s in New France, the Native Americans came under the myth of the Noble Savage, holding that Indians were spiritually pure and played an important role in the New World's natural purity.
+By the 1750s in New France, the Native Americans came under the myth of the Noble savage, holding that Indians were spiritually pure and played an important role in the New World's natural purity.
 Indian women were consistently considered to be good wives to foster trade and help create offspring.
 Their intermarriage created a large métis (mixed French Indian) population.

 In spite of disagreements (some Indians killed farmers' pigs, which devastated corn fields) and sometimes violent confrontations (Fox Wars, the relationship with Native Americans was relatively good in colonial Arkansas.
 French imperialism was expressed through wars and the enslavement of some Native Americans.
 But most of the time, the relationship was based on dialogue and negotiation.